gfclabs/gfclabs.github.io/_posts/2020-08-12-first-post!-somewhat-random-sampling.md

 However, unlike the uniform case, we can't just take any $n$ cases and be confident they are indeed from the desired target distribution.
 We need to perform a test to make sure the top $n$ cases we select are indeed from $t(x)$.
 The test you perform is really up to you.
-What I did was increment $n$ by some pre-selected value (depending on the problem) and check the likelihood until we maximized it for the target distribution.
+What I did was increment $n$ by some pre-selected value (depending on the problem) and check the likelihood until we maximized it for the *target* distribution.
 In the example, I will provide this visualization via a likelihood ratio for different sample sizes.

 #### Example

-I picked an example where the source distribution was skewed.
+I picked an example where the *source* distribution was skewed, and the *target* distribution was not.
 I thought the result would be more visually pleasing if I could eliminate the skewed signal when sampling.
 I also decided to use parametric distributions because they are easy to generate and many of them have closed-form log likelihoods.